Click To Read More

 Do you have to book tickets for Camera Obscura?

-Camera obscura Tickets can be pre-booked from the official website.
+Camera obscura Tickets can be pre-booked on the official website.
 Tickets will be sent electronically.

 It is also possible to purchase tickets from the front desk on arrival, depending on availability.

-What visitor facilities are there at Camera Obscura and World of Illusions?
+What is the oldest attraction in Camera Obscura and The World of Illusions?